ImperialCollegeLondon/fair-data-repository/docs/index.md

 This project extends the [configuration approach] used by Invenio RDM.

-Inspired by Django the following changes have been made:
+Inspired by Django the following changes have been implemented:

 - Configuration is stored in the module `ic_data_repo.config`.
 - The module to use as settings can be specified at runtime via the environment variable